The syndrome of Griselda,

 2017, Site-specific Installation

 with the support of the City of Saluzzo, and

 Layers of variable sound constellations:

-The work is site-specific for the Castle of Saluzzo, Italy.
-Inspired by an enigmatic construction that resembles a ship and its associations with the surrounding landscape - soundscape, and historical - utopian context.
+The work is site-specific for Saluzzo Castle, Italy.
+Inspired by an enigmatic structure and its associations with the surrounding landscape - soundscape in a historical - utopian context.